 Assumption: The previous mission has come to an end.
-To end an ongoing mission one may, for example, perform a sequence as in step 1 or write the MIP bit in the Status Register to 0.
+To end an ongoing mission write the MIP bit in the Status Register to 0.

-The preparation of a DS1921L for a mission including the start of the mission requires up to four steps:
+The preparation of a DS1921H/Z for a mission including the start of the mission requires up to four steps:

-- Step 1: set the RTC (if it needs to be adjusted) - Step 2: clear the data of the previous mission - Step 3: set the search condition and mission start delay - Step 4: set the temperature alarms and write the sample rate to start the mission
+- Step 1: set the RTC (if it needs to be adjusted) - Step 2: clear the data of the previous mission - Step 3: set the search condition and mission start delay, clear alarm flags - Step 4: set the temperature alarms and write the sample rate to start the mission